SAKryukov/vscode-extensible-markdown/README.md

 }
 ```

-The extension also uses "markdown.styles" introduced by the extension "Markdown All in One".
+The extension also uses "markdown.styles" option related to the extension "VS Code Markdown".
 If one of more CSS files is defined, first file name is used in the generated HTML file as an *external style sheet*.
 The user is responsible for supplying the CSS file itself.